isomerpages/gb-assist/pages/solutionrepo/solution1396.md

 ---
-title: COVID-19 Support Rugged Asia's Remote Working Solution-Microsoft Office 365 Business Premium
+title: 3D Omni Commerce Version 1.03-STANDARD
 permalink: /productivity-solutions-grant/solutionrepo/solution1396
 ---

 #### Description

-Microsoft Office 365 is a suite of cloud-based productivity and collaboration application that integrates all Microsoft's existing online applications into a cloud service, adding Skype for Business and Microsoft Teams as the main communication.
+3D Omni Commerce is a complete end-to-end eCommerce solution for companies that want to take their online businesses to the next level.
+Promote your products to millions of prospective shoppers by leveraging on some of the most popular online marketplaces such as Shopee, Lazada and Qoo10.
+With features such as Business Intelligence, Inventory Management, Delivery Management, Gift Voucher option, and many more, 3D Omni Commerce is the best decision that any business can invest in.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Rugged_Asias_Remote_Working_Solution_Annex_3_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_3D_Brand_20200553_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria